gokugiant/I.R.A./README.md

 every kind of robot project is possible by adding arms with different features, other movement devices or interaction extensions.

-The core of the I.R.A. is a Raspberry Pi computer which connects all robot extensions via CAM bus so they are able to interact with your crafted builds and ideas.
+The core of the I.R.A. is a Raspberry Pi computer which connects all robot extensions via CAN bus so they are able to interact with your crafted builds and ideas.
 Besides, the first version of the I.R.A. contains a pc power supply providing 12, 5 and 3.3 volts for your extension.
 Moreover, the I.R.A. will have a front-end that shall be developed in Unity so that the different project parts and especially your own I.R.A. extensions may be controlled.

-It is not important how you build your extensions as long as you add the required CAM bus connection as well as the mechanical connection to link it to the I.R.A..
+It is not important how you build your extensions as long as you add the required CAN bus connection as well as the mechanical connection to link it to the I.R.A..
 It is also necessary to develop a Unity asset in order to control your own I.R.A. extension.